-I can expect to be ravenously hungry for the next few days.
-Lack of sleep and stress can increase the production of Ghrelin in the body which is an appetite stimulant.
-That can be difficult to get through but in the words of my wise daughter.
+One tip here from the mouth of my very wise daughter.
 “If you only just ate something an hour ago you are probably not hungry.
 Try having a glass of water instead.”

 If you feel tired or constantly fatigued and the symptoms persist it is important that you seek medical advice as there may be other underlying problems.